Subaru-PFS/drp_1d/pylibamazed/doc/source/algorithms/powerLaw.rst

 ------------------------------

-To calculate continuum SNR, we use :math:`\text{max}(\frac{a_1}{\sigma_{a_1}}, \frac{a_2}{\sigma_{a_2}})` If SNR is lwoer than threshold defined in parameters, we apply same behavior than in template fitting.
+To calculate continuum SNR, we use :math:`\text{max}(\frac{a_1}{\sigma_{a_1}}, \frac{a_2}{\sigma_{a_2}})` If SNR is lower than threshold defined in parameters, we apply same behavior than in template fitting.

 Behaviour for too little sample